The Great Need to Prepare Our Hearts

 Preparing Your Heart for the Lord’s Supper

-In his devotional book The Lord’s Table,1Public Domain.
-You can also read it online here or download an ePub or PDF here.
-Andrew Murray (1828–1917) discusses how we should prepare our hearts before we come together for the Lord’s Table and how we best benefit from our coming together afterwards.
+In his devotional book The Lord’s Table,1 Andrew Murray (1828–1917) discusses how we should prepare our hearts before we come together for the Lord’s Supper and how we best benefit from our coming together afterwards.
 Beginning with the invitation the Sunday beforehand, this fourteen-day devotional also provides six days of preparation before our partaking (two on Saturday), two for the Sunday of, and six for the days afterwards.

 Start reading The Lord’s Table here.